NEC4

 • Are subcontractor payment terms compliant with the Construction Act?

-A project with three or more Red areas should be treated as high commercial risk.
-The health check has identified systemic administration failures that, left uncorrected, will result in financial losses at final account.
+Three or more Red areas means high commercial risk.
+Systemic administration failures, left uncorrected, will result in financial losses at final account.

 No Accepted Programme.
 This is the single most common finding and the most damaging.
 Without an Accepted Programme, the basis for assessing compensation events under clauses 62 and 63 is compromised.
 The Project Manager may assess CEs using their own assumptions about planned timing, method, and float.
 CECA Bulletin #22 identified programme compliance as the area most frequently in default across audited NEC4 projects.

 CE notification backlog.
-A cluster of potential compensation events identified retrospectively, often during monthly cost value reconciliation (CVR) rather than contemporaneously.
+A cluster of potential compensation events identified retrospectively, often during monthly CVR rather than contemporaneously.
 By the time the commercial team reviews site records, events are already weeks into the eight-week window.
 On some projects, the health check reveals events that have already been time-barred without anyone realising.

 Early warnings not issued.
 Teams treat early warnings as administrative overhead rather than as a contractual obligation and a commercial protection.
 The consequence under clause 63.7 is direct: the PM can reduce a CE assessment by the amount that could have been saved had early warning been given.
 On a single compensation event, this reduction can exceed six figures.

 Records insufficient for Disallowed Cost defence.
-Under Options C, D, E, and F, cost that cannot be justified by accounts and records is Disallowed.
-Health checks frequently find that labour allocation sheets are incomplete, plant records lack daily utilisation detail, and material costs are not allocated to specific activities.
-At payment assessment, the Project Manager is within their rights to disallow any cost that cannot be substantiated.
+Under Options C, D, E, and F, cost that can't be justified by accounts and records is Disallowed.
+Health checks frequently find that labour allocation sheets are incomplete, plant records lack daily utilisation detail, and material costs aren't allocated to specific activities.
+At payment assessment, the Project Manager is within their rights to disallow any cost that can't be substantiated.

 PM response periods exceeded without follow-up.
-The Project Manager has defined response periods throughout the contract: one week to respond to a CE notification (clause 61.4), two weeks to respond to a quotation (clause 62.6), two weeks to respond to a programme submission (clause 31.3).
-When the PM exceeds these periods, the consequences vary.
-For CE notifications, the consequence is deemed acceptance (clause 61.4).
-For quotations, the consequence is also deemed acceptance (clause 62.6).
-For programmes, there is no deemed acceptance mechanism.
-Many Contractors fail to track these periods and miss deemed acceptance opportunities.
+The PM has one week to respond to a CE notification (clause 61.4), two weeks to respond to a quotation (clause 62.6), two weeks to respond to a programme submission (clause 31.3).
+For CE notifications and quotations, the consequence of missing these periods is deemed acceptance.
+Many Contractors fail to track them and miss the opportunity entirely.

 A Tier 1 contractor is 14 months into a 24-month NEC4 Option C highways scheme.
 The commercial director requests a contract health check following a difficult progress meeting where the Project Manager raised concerns about programme compliance and cost substantiation.